 - Use a research tested recipe and processing time developed for a boiling water canner when using an atmospheric steam canner.
 An atmospheric steam canner may be used with recipes approved for half-pint, pint, or quart jars. - If using a canner with a temperature sensor, begin processing time when the temperature marker is in the green zone for your altitude.
-If using a canner without a temperature sensor, begin processing time when a steady stream of steam is visible from the vent hole(s). - Set the timer for the total minutes required for processing the food, adjusting for altitude.
+If using a canner without a temperature sensor, begin processing time when a steady stream of steam, 4-6 inches long, is visible from the vent hole(s). - Caution!
+The gauge on atmospheric steam canner cannot be calibrated.
+Therefore, one should not depend on them for accuracy.
+Just use them as a guide.
+Always check the steam plume - Set the timer for the total minutes required for processing the food, adjusting for altitude.
 Processing time must be limited to 45 minutes or less, including any modification for elevation.
 The processing time is limited by the amount of water in the canner base.
 When processing food, do not open the canner to add water. - Monitor the temperature sensor and/or steady stream of steam throughout the entire timed process.
-Regulate heat so that the canner maintains a temperature of 212°F. - o A canner that is boiling too vigorously can boil dry within 20 minutes.
-If a canner boils dry, the food is considered under-processed and therefore potentially unsafe. - o Maintain a gentle boil.
+Regulate heat so that the canner maintains a temperature of 212°F. - A canner that is boiling too vigorously can boil dry within 20 minutes.
+If a canner boils dry, the food is considered under-processed and therefore potentially unsafe. - Maintain a gentle boil.
 Aside from keeping the jars from rattling around and bumping into each other and possibly breaking, there's another reason canner belching.
 If it's boiling hard the lid may rise up just a little and belch out some steam.
 It will also suck cold air in! - At the end of the processing time, turn off the heat, wait 2-3 minutes and remove the lid, lifting the lid away from you.